Gen3Sec/gen3sec.github.io/_posts/2020-01-08-path-of-least-resistance.md

 _Password manager_: ok cool, I got it.

 _Site_: Wait!
-Hold on there "Turbo", you can have _those_ special characters!
+Hold on there, "Turbo", you can have _those_ special characters!

-Ok.
+_Me_: Ok.
 I get it cross-site scripting, SQL-injection, yada yada, but ugh.
 Fine, I'll generate a new password without special characters and through a "good" special character in somewhere randomly.

 _Site_: Sounds good, enter current password.